Rosanna CarverPhD student

-MSc Environment and Development, London School of Economics and Political Science, Awarded funding for tuition fees.
+MSc Environment and Development, London School of Economics and Political Science (2012), Awarded funding for tuition fees

-I am currently a Senior Associate Teacher in Human Geography at the University of Bristol This post includes supervision responsibilities for students on the MSc Environmental Policy and Management.
+In 2019 I worked as a Senior Associate Teacher in Human Geography at the University of Bristol.
+This post included dissertation supervisor responsibilities for 5 students on the MSc Environmental Policy and Management.
 I am also a part time Associate Lecturer in the Faculty of Social Science at Oxford Brookes.

 At Lancaster University I have provided teaching assistance for seminars in the following undergraduate modules:

 Carver, R. (2019), Resource sovereignty and accumulation in the blue economy: The case of seabed mining in Namibia.
 Journal of Political Ecology, 26.